 - If you have any questions about our trip (weather, birds we might see, etc.) please don’t hesitate to contact us.

-For some destinations (Pawnee National Grasslands, for example) much of our birding is done from the vehicle or by stopping along the road.
+For some destinations (Pawnee National Grassland, for example) much of our birding is done from the vehicle or by stopping along the road.
 For other birding areas (such as Rocky Mountain National Park), we will likely make multiple stops for birding.
 Many species can be found within a short distance from the parking areas.
 Or, we can take off and explore the many trails.

 In any event, our pace is completely up to you and we can walk as much or as little as you wish.